Last Updated on August 17, 2023

 The cuisine is wonderful all over Italy, but the dishes also change and hold unique flavors by region.
 For me, Tuscan cuisine sounded especially delectable so I pursued the traditional tastes of the Florentine table.
 That includes several staple foods like bread and beans and also has its specialties like Chianti wine, hearty soups, and polenta.

 Florentine food is so delectable it’s even worth making a day trip by train from Rome to have lunch before taking a walk about the city.
+If you want to go a step further, you might even consider a cooking class in Tuscany.

-A friend studying in Florence, one of the top places to visit in Italy for anyone, recommended we dine at one of the popular restaurants in Florence, Il Latini, a popular with both tourists and locals alike, so we made reservations.
+A friend studying in Florence, one of the top places to visit in Italy for anyone, recommended we dine at one of the popular restaurants in Florence, Il Latini, a restaurant popular with both tourists and locals alike, so we made reservations.
 We weren’t aware that 7:30 was actually the opening time until we saw the huge crowd waiting in the rain outside the restaurant.

 When it opened, they quickly ushered those of us with reservations in.
 Large tables adorned the interior and slabs of meat hung from the ceiling.
 Just behind the counter, one server used a slicer to fill plates with prosciutto.